tikurahul/rahulrav-com/src/main/resources/blog/md/path_tracing_compose.md

 The first thing we need to do is to keep track of the `size` of the `Canvas`.
 We need the size of the `Canvas` because we need to scale the path coordinates based on the canvas size.

-The `Canvas` size can only be determined as the `Canvas` is being drawn.
+The `Canvas` size can only be determined when `Canvas` is being drawn.
 Therefore we need to defined a `mutableStateOf(Size)` to keep track of the `size`.
-The next step is to scale points based on the size of the `Canvas` and create a `Path` that needs to be drawn.
+Next, we scale points based on the size of the `Canvas` and create a `Path` that needs to be drawn.
 Here is the _full_ source code for the actual composable.

 ```kotlin
 @Composable